SamTheIG/Mikrotik-manager/README.md

 - [x] Run commands by clicking on them
 - [x] Connect to Mikrotik server and run commands
 - [ ] Save the Hotspot information in Router
+- [ ] Show the information for the registered users in Hotspot table and router
 - [ ] What's next?